Ten deadly mistakes of entrepreneurship that could kill an entrepreneurs small business

 I recall when I first set up my accounting practice, I had forecast a certain number of clients in my first year.
 My projections were correct, but, what I got wrong was the time it would take to provide services to the majority of new clients and to invoice them for that work.
 Always be realistic in your forecasts.

-Over-trading is where a business engages in more business than can be supported by the market or by the funds or resources available to it.
-It is more often the case where the startup simply runs out of cash.
+Overtrading is where a business engages in more business than can be supported by the market or by the funds or resources available to it.
+It is more often the case where a startup business simply runs out of cash.

 This can happen where, although the business is profitable, the amounts being invoiced by the company, are not being collected fast enough.
 It is where the business is having to payout on wages and its suppliers, before it has collect the money from its customer sitting in the bank.